- Client: Highways Agency

 - Location: Midlands

-- Services: McAlpine Design Group, Construction Support, Pre-Construction
+- Services: McAlpine Design Group, Construction Support, Pre-Construction, Civil Engineering

-When the Highways Agency asked us to widen 24km of the M1, as well as bringing the project in under budget, we also completed it five months ahead of schedule.
+When the Highways Agency asked us to widen 24km of the M1, as well as bringing the project in under budget, we also completed this civil engineering project five months ahead of schedule.

 Alongside construction, we preserved and built new habitats, planting indigenous woodlands where possible for local wildlife.